Back to Living Real Change

 “If they offer you the opportunity to get this procedure, take it.
 It’s the best thing medically that has ever happened to me in my life,” he says.

 Internationally recognized as a leader in the treatment of complex coronary disease, Piedmont is one of only a few hospitals in the country to offer this non-invasive treatment for chronic total occlusions.
-Nationwide, the success rate with this procedure is about 60 percent.
-At Piedmont, the success rate is 89 to 90 percent.
+Nationwide, the success rate with this procedure is about 60%.
+At Piedmont, the success rate is 89-90%.

 Need to make an appointment with a Piedmont physician?
 Save time, book online.